 If the net spin of the optically active electron of an atom is equal to zero, then it exhibits a normal Zeeman effect.
 The normal Zeeman effect splits the spectral line of an atom into three major component lines.
 The explanation of the normal Zeeman effect is available in both Classical and quantum mechanics.
 In other words, when the splitting of a single spectral line of an atom into three component lines due to the action of the magnetic field is observed, then such a phenomenon is known as the normal Zeeman effect.
-For instance if you consider the spectrum of a hydrogen atom, it consists of certain five spectral lines, namely Lyman, Balmer, Paschen, Bracket, and Pfound.
-The balmar line of the hydrogen spectrum lies in the visible range and can be observed when the electron jumps from n=3 to n=2 state.
+For instance, if you consider the spectrum of a hydrogen atom, it consists of certain five spectral lines, namely, Lyman, Balmer, Paschen, Bracket, and Pfound.
+The Balmar line of the hydrogen spectrum lies in the visible range and can be observed when the electron jumps from n=3 to n=2 state.
 When the Balmar line of hydrogen atoms is placed under the influence of a magnetic field, it gets split into three component lines.
-The middle line is known as the pi component, while the other two lines located on either side of the pi component line denote the sigma components.
+The middle line is known as the pi component, while the other two lines, located on either side of the pi component line, denote the sigma components.
 The sigma components are equidistant from the pi component line.
 The vibration of the electric vector of the pi component of a spectral line is parallel to the applied magnetic field, while the vibration of the electric vector of the sigma component is perpendicular to the external magnetic field.

 2. Anomalous Zeeman Effect

 The net spin of the optically active electron of an atom exhibiting anomalous Zeeman effect is not equal to zero.
 The anomalous Zeeman effect causes the atomic spectral lines to get split into more than three component lines.
 This effect can be explained only with the help of quantum mechanics.
-The concept of spinning of electrons was not developed when the zeeman effect was discovered, which is why there was no perfect explanation available for the splitting of atomic spectral lines into multiple component lines at that time.
-Hence, later the new elaborated theory given by Thomas Preston in 1897 was named the anomalous Zeeman effect.
+The concept of spinning of electrons was not known when the Zeeman effect was discovered, which is why there was no perfect explanation available for the splitting of atomic spectral lines into multiple component lines at that time.
+Hence, the new elaborated theory given by Thomas Preston in 1897 was named the anomalous Zeeman effect.
 In other words, the phenomenon of splitting the fine structure of an atom into its components by placing it under the influence of an external magnetic field is known as the anomalous Zeeman effect.
 For instance, if you observe the fine structure of a sodium atom, it consists of two spectral lines, namely D1 and D2 lines.
 The wavelengths corresponding to both the spectral lines are 5896 A° and 5890 A° respectively.
 When such a fine structure of sodium atom is placed under a magnetic field, the D1 spectral line gets split into four component lines, two of which are the pi component lines, and the other two are sigma component lines.
-In a similar manner, the D2 spectral line splits into six component lines, out of which two are pi component lines, while four are sigma component lines.
-In case of the anomalous Zeeman effect, the distance between the component lines may or may not be the same i.e., the component lines are not necessarily equidistant.
+In a similar manner, the D2 spectral line splits into six component lines out of which two are pi component lines, while four are sigma component lines.
+In the case of the anomalous Zeeman effect, the distance between the component lines may or may not be the same, i.e., the component lines are not necessarily equidistant.

 Applications of Zeeman Effect

-1. Zeeman effect helps the physicists to determine the energy levels of an atom and to study about their angular momenta.
+1. Zeeman effect helps the physicists to determine the energy levels of an atom and to study their angular momenta.

-3. Zeeman effect is also used in the field of astronomy to study the magnetic field of sun and other stars.
+3. Zeeman effect is also used in the field of astronomy to study the magnetic field of the sun and other stars.

 4. Zeeman effect finds its prime application in various spectroscopy techniques such as nuclear magnetic resonance spectroscopy, electron spin resonance spectroscopy, Mössbauer spectroscopy, etc.